 NCALM ground tested the Optech Titan from Wednesday, March 24–Friday, March 26.
 The tests were necessary after the team experienced an off-field landing in Mexico.
 The results were successful and allowed NCALM to move to the flight testing stage.
 NCALM flight tested the instrument from Thursday, April 8–Friday, April 9.
 The results continue to be analyzed by NCALM and Teledyne Optech tech support, but it has been determined that the instrument can be operated effectively.

-- Project information and required documents are being sent to the Institute of Archaeology and the Civil Aviation Authority for permits and approval.
+- Project information and required documents were sent to the Institute of Archaeology and the Civil Aviation Authority for permits and approval.

-- Areas of interest and budgets are being finalized with PIs.
+- Areas of interest are being finalized with PIs.

 - NCALM has secured an aircraft provider.
 Mapping equipment is installed in the aircraft, and a final flight test was completed on June 24, 2021.